A modular optically pumped magnetometer system: Method

+To demonstrate the suitability of the modular OPM system for MEG applications, a single-sensor magnetometer configuration was operated to capture human brain alpha rhythms~\cite{Cohen1968-nf} which occur in the \SIrange{8}{12}{\hertz} band.
+The experiment was conducted in accordance with the Declaration of Helsinki Ethical Principles, and was approved by the Brighton and Sussex Medical School Research Governance and Ethics Committee (ER/BSMS3100/1).
+The participant gave written informed consent to take part after explanation of the procedure and purpose of the experiment.

-To demonstrate suitability of the modular OPM system for MEG applications, a single-sensor magnetometer configuration was operated to capture human brain alpha-rhythms~\cite{Cohen1968-nf}.
-The setup is similar to the three-module gradiometer configuration shown in Fig. \ref{fig:optics}, with the difference that only one sensor module is present.
-The MEG measurements were taken inside a three-layer mumetal cylinder, with an internal diameter of \SI{50}{\centi\metre} and axial length of \SI{100}{\centi\metre}.
-The single-sensor module OPM was placed at the centre of the cylinder, supported by a wooden arm which the participant was able to rest their head against.
-A prerecorded voice prompted the participant to open and close their eyes every \SI{12}{\second} for \SI{150}{\second} to stimulate an alpha-band response when their eyes were shut (photic blocking)~\cite{Cohen1972-jw}.
-The optimum placement of the sensor over the primary visual cortex (Oz position) was measured according to the standard $10-10$ system~\cite{Koessler2009-pc}.
+The MEG measurements were taken inside a three-layer mu-metal cylinder, with an internal diameter of \SI{50}{\centi\metre} and axial length of \SI{100}{\centi\metre}.
+The sensor setup is similar to the three-module gradiometer configuration shown in Fig. \ref{fig:optics}, with the difference that only one sensor module is present.
+The single-sensor-module OPM was placed at the centre of the cylinder, supported by a wooden arm, against which the participant was able to rest their head.
+A prerecorded voice prompted the participant to open and close their eyes every \SI{12}{\second} to stimulate an alpha-band response when their eyes were shut (photic blocking)~\cite{Cohen1972-jw}.
+The optimum placement of the sensor over the primary visual cortex (Oz position) was measured according to the standard 10-10 system~\cite{Koessler2009-pc}.
 The analogue signal from the OPM-MEG system was sampled at \SI{200}{\hertz} using the same DAQ setup as previously described.